+(U.S. Army photo by Joshua Rojas)

-The U.S. Army Digital Garrison app, launched August 2020, is a one-stop information source for Army communities.
-It securely delivers information and facilitates access to a full range of installation quality-of-life services using information-age technology.
-Digital Garrison puts real-time information into the hands of Soldiers, families and civilians and keeps military communities connected, a key part of readiness and resiliency.
-The free app may be downloaded from app stores.
+It securely delivers information and facilitates access to a full range of installation quality-of-life services using information age technology.
+Digital Garrison puts real-time information into the hands of Soldiers, families and civilians, and keeps military communities connected, a key part of readiness and resiliency.
+The free app may be downloaded from app